crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Treblle**

-- **Swag**: Stickers, hoodies, t-shirt, socks and cash prize pool of USD 6660.
+- **Swag**: Stickers, hoodies, t-shirts, socks, and a cash prize pool of USD 6660.
-- **Requirements**: Participate as a solo developer or a team of 2-4 to build a SDK for the platform.
+- **Requirements**: Participate as a solo developer or a team of 2-4 to build an SDK for the platform.
 - **How to sign up**: Sign up for [Treblle Hacktoberfest](https://docs.google.com/forms/d/e/1FAIpQLSfC_8mX8lpQNhksqQGUhsQ0zTvRzMC5YzufVVbVkPksxouLFw/viewform)
 - **Notes**: Visit [Treblle Hacktoberfest 2023](https://hacked.treblle.com/) for more details and the [announcement page](https://blog.treblle.com/treblle-hacktoberfest/) for complete list of prizes.

 #### **Trigger.dev**

-- **Swag**: Stickers, hoodies, cap , beanie , bottle and mug.
+- **Swag**: Stickers, hoodies, caps, beanies, bottles, and mugs.
 - **Requirements**:
   - Submit PRs in [trigger.dev](https://github.com/triggerdotdev/trigger.dev) or [job-showcase](https://github.com/triggerdotdev/jobs-showcase) repos and earn points to redeem for swag.
     - Points for swag are given on the official website.